Wayne Rooney is Manchester United's all-time leading scorer and the only player to have scored 250 goals for the Reds.

-The striker’s place among the icons of Old Trafford was also secured via his appointment as club captain, an honour afforded to him by new manager Louis van Gaal on the eve of the much-anticipated 2014/15 season.
+Rooney's place among the icons of Old Trafford was also secured via his appointment as club captain, an honour afforded to him on the eve of the 2014/15 season.